huggingface/hub-docs/docs/hub/datasets-viewer-embed.md

 You can embed the Dataset Viewer in your own webpage using an iframe.

 The URL to use is `https://huggingface.co/datasets/<namespace>/<dataset-name>/embed/viewer`, where `<namespace>` is the owner of the dataset (user or organization) and `<dataset-name>` is the name of the dataset.
-You can also pass other parameters like the configuration, split, filter, search or selected row.
+You can also pass other parameters like the configuration (or subset), split, filter, search or selected row.

 For example, the following iframe embeds the Dataset Viewer for the `glue` dataset from the `nyu-mll` organization: